Figure Skater's Website www.sk8stuff.com

 Some turns involve both feet, and are called two-foot turns.
 The best known 2-foot turns are Mohawks and Choctaws.

-A "Mohawk" changes feet, changes direction (i.e. front-to-back or back-to-front), and maintains the same edge (i.e. if you started on a Right Back Outside edge, you end up on a Left Forward Outside edge).
-The common "step-forward" is technically a mohawk.
+A Mohawk changes feet, changes direction (i.e. front-to-back or back-to-front), and maintains the same edge (i.e. if you started on a Right Back Outside edge, you end up on a Left Forward Outside edge).
+The common "step-forward" is technically called a Mohawk.

 A Choctaw changes feet, changes direction, AND changes edge (i.e. if you started on a Right Forward Outside edge, you end up on a Left Backward Inside edge).
 In the Preliminary MIF test "Alternating 3-Turns" element the step from one lobe to the next is a Choctaw (for instance, one of the lobes ends with a RBO edge, from which you step onto an LFI edge for the start of the next lobe - this is called an RBO-LFI Choctaw)